andrewcgraves/transitvc/collections/_posts/2024-02-14-alamo-tapo-improvements.md

 author: Andrew Graves
 ---

-With additional housing units being constructed in the Tapo St. and Alamo St. Simi Valley needs to be prepared to support alternate modes of transportation.
-To encourage new and existing residents along this corridor to reduce their trips made by car, we need to make saftey improvements to our biking and pedestrian infastructure.
+With additional housing units being constructed on Tapo St. and Alamo St. Simi Valley needs to be prepared to support alternate modes of transportation.
+To encourage new and existing residents along this corridor to reduce their trips made by car, we need to make safety improvements to our biking and pedestrian infrastructure.

 # Main Suggestions

 The focus of our suggestions lie in the general area between our government center to the northwest and the Simi Valley Metrolink station to the southeast.
 We are suggesting the following...
 1. A safer and more dedicated space for bikes along Alamo St. between the development on the corner of Tapo St. and Alamo St. to the government center here at the intersection of Alamo St. and Tapo Canyon Rd.
-2. A dedicated path along Tapo St from the intersection at Alamo St to the Arroyo Simi trail past Los Angeles Ave. to the south.
+2. A dedicated path along Tapo St. from the intersection at Alamo St. to the Arroyo Simi trail past Los Angeles Ave. to the south.

 ![Suggested Improvement Path](/assets/ariel-map.png)

-It would also be great to see some more pedestrian and bike improvements around the many schools and open spaces in that area such as...
+It would also be great to see some more pedestrian and bike improvements around the many schools and open spaces in that area, such as...
 - Santa Susana Elementary School
 - Lemon Park
 - Valley View Middle School